 CAs shall operate repositories available over the internet to support their PKI operations for its own and all Relying Party populations.
-CAs that cross-certify with the US FBCA or other bridges shall ensure interoperability with bridge repositories.

 Mechanisms used for posting information into a Repository shall include:

 - Hypertext Transfer Protocol (HTTP) or Directory Server Systems that provide access through encrypted Lightweight Directory Access Protocol (LDAP); - Availability of the information as required by the Certificate information posting and retrieval stipulations of this CP, and - Access control mechanisms when needed to protect Repository availability and information as described in later sections.